AnastasiyaNahorna/SQL/SQL.md

 );
 ```
 11. Fill the table with 40 records:
-I also used 'do' block code to insert data.
+use 'do' block code to insert data.
 Took this data from other tables:
 ```postgresql
 do $$
 declare